cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 #### There are Multiple Options
 There's technically nothing wrong with the code as-is, but we have a few options to improve the confusion that `sVtNoSwizzle` introduces:

 1. Add no-swizzle versions for Q and K as well.
-This is the most clear about what `partition_fragment` is supposed to care about--the unswizzled shape.
+This is the most clear about what `partition_fragment` is supposed to care about -- the unswizzled shape.
 It might read as a requirement, which it is not, but it is the most direct with its intention.
 2. Remove `sVtNoSwizzle`.
 It's not strictly necessary, and it introduces the underlying assumptions that we now know don't exist.
 I assume it was added because a debug print statement showed that the V fragment had a strange shape, which may cause confusion to developers.
 3. Change the swizzle pattern to `Swizzle<3,3,3>` for all relevant hdims.
 We can pair this with 2., which fully removes any shape inconsistencies.
 The swizzle pattern doesn't match the physical SMEM layout at `hdim=32,96`, but to be fair, neither does using `kBlockKSmem=64` for `hdim=128`.